Parole approved for Illinois inmate in 1960 triple-killing

 SPRINGFIELD, Ill.
-(AP) - Illinois officials have granted parole to an 80-year-old inmate sentenced to life in prison for the 1960 killings of three suburban Chicago women, whose brutalized bodies were found in a cave at a state park.
+(AP) - Illinois officials granted parole on Thursday to an 80-year-old inmate sentenced to life in prison for the 1960 killings of three suburban Chicago women, whose brutalized bodies were found in a cave at a state park.

-The Illinois Prisoner Review Board voted 9-4 Thursday to approve Chester Weger’s 24th request for release.
+The Illinois Prisoner Review Board voted 9-4 to approve Chester Weger’s 24th request for release.
+He had sought parole since 1972.

 Weger won’t be released for at least 90 days per a request from the Illinois Attorney General’s Office.
-The Chicago Tribune reports that state officials want Weger evaluated under Illinois’ sexually violent persons law.
+The Chicago Tribune report ed that state officials want Weger evaluated under Illinois’ sexually violent persons law.

-Weger has denied killing the three Riverside women, whose badly beaten bodies were found in March 1960 in a cave at Starved Rock State Park, near Utica.
+Weger was convicted of the murder of Lillian Oetting.
+He also confessed to killing Oetting’s two companions, Frances Murphy and Mildred Lindquist, at Starved Rock State Park Near Utica, saying he intended to rob them.
+Weger later recanted the confession and since has maintained that it was coerced.

-Weger was 21 years old and worked as a dishwasher at the state park lodge.
-Jurors convicted him in 1961.
+The bodies of the three Riverside women were found in March 1960.
+Shaw Media Illinois reports the case confounded investigators until they determined that the cord used to bind the women’s hands matched twine from a spool in the kitchen of the Starved Rock Lodge.

 Sign up for Daily Newsletters